Best-of Guides Belfast

 £££ · Modern Cuisine

-Another of Belfast’s Michelin Star restaurants, The Muddlers Club is named after the secret society that used to meet here in the back streets of the city’s Cathedral Quarter over 200 years ago.
+Another of Belfast’s Starred restaurants, The Muddlers Club is named after the secret society that used to meet here in the back streets of the city’s Cathedral Quarter over 200 years ago.
 One wonders what they would make of the place now, with its industrial style and skull-based décor.
 You can bet they’d appreciate the food though.
 Chef Gareth McCaughey’s cooking looks to the classics for the base, adding restrained modern touches.
 He also champions quality local produce and doesn’t overcomplicate things in unfussy, honest and hearty dishes.
 Your dessert may well be the highlight, which is no surprise given Gareth started out as a pastry chef.

 Staying the night?
 The Merchant Hotel is just a few steps away.